What Is Microblogging & Why Should You Do It?

 Microblogging is an easy, fun, and highly engaging way to interact with an audience.

 People like to squeeze bite-sized content into their day.
-When you give prospective customers a fun way to learn about your company, your offerings, or a relevant topic, you’ll build a following that enjoys checking in to see what you have to share with them.
+When you give prospective customers a fun way to learn about your company, your offerings, or a relevant topic, you draw them in.
+As a result, you’ll build a following that enjoys checking in to see what you have to share with them.

 It Allows You to Tell a Better Story

-A lot of people don’t want to read lengthy blog articles, but they do enjoy the type of long-copy posts that microblogging brings.
+A lot of people don’t want to read lengthy blog articles, but they do enjoy the type of easy-to-consume posts that microblogging brings.

 It Drives Engagement